 In ancient China, cupping was originally known as the “Horn Method” due to the fact that cattle horns were used.
 The cattle horns were first used as a technique to remove poisonous venom from snake bites or drain excess skin disorders.
-Eventually the Chinese discovered that the pull (suction) created by the cups was also effective for curing the common cough, and so the essence of the healing modality was born.
-Today cupping is preformed with sterile glass and/or plastic cups to treat asthma, allergies, digestive disorders, menstrual disorders, pelvic pain, anxiety, depression, the common cold, muscular skeletal disorders, and so much more!
-The technique is generally preformed by acupuncturists, as they learn about the history of the modality and study the many ways it can be effective for a persons healing and wellbeing.
+Eventually, the Chinese discovered that the pull (suction) created by the cups was also effective for curing the common cough, and so the essence of the healing modality was born.
+Today cupping is performed with sterile glass and/or plastic cups to treat asthma, allergies, digestive disorders, menstrual disorders, pelvic pain, anxiety, depression, the common cold, muscular skeletal disorders, and so much more!
+The technique is generally performed by acupuncturists, as they learn about the history of the modality and study the many ways it can be effective for a person’s healing and well-being.
 However, since it is very effective for muscle tension and soreness, even physical therapists have started getting in on the action!

 How Does Cupping Work?

-The actually treatment is really quite simple.
-Glass cupping is the old school style of cupping taught to acupuncturists.
+The actual treatment is really quite simple.
+Glass cupping is the old-school style of cupping taught to acupuncturists.
 However, they now make clever plastic cups that can attach to a little pump that automatically creates suction.
-I personally see no fun in that method (who doesn’t want to play with flaming glass cups?!), so for this post I will just be talking glass cupping!
+I personally see no fun in that method (who doesn’t want to play with flaming glass cups?!), so for this post, I will just be talking glass cupping!
 The mouths of the glass cups are placed on the skin where the area of stagnation or muscle tension is located.
 The suction is created by a flame (usually a cotton soaked in alcohol) that is quickly placed inside the glass cups.
 The flame is quickly swirled inside the glass cup, quickly removed, and the cups are immediately suctioned to the treatment area.
 Yes, it’s all very very quick!
 The heat creates a negative pull inside the cup.
-The negative pull allows the cups to suction onto the patients skin, causing local congestion and leaving behind those oh-so-cool red and purple markings!
+The negative pull allows the cups to suction onto the patient’s skin, causing local congestion and leaving behind that oh-so-cool red and purple markings!

 When to Seek a Cupping Treatment